cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/03-cloud-challenges.md

 > >  Make a fork of the POET repository and modify the configuration file `cloud/analysis.C` for your needs.
 > >  Change the analysis step to your code.
 > >  If you do not intend to change the actual processing, it would be enough to have that file alone in a repository (or any other location) from which you can get it with `wget`.
-> >  Change the runpoet step in the workflow file to clone from your repository.
+> >  Change the analysis step in the workflow file to clone from your repository.
 > {: .solution}
 {: .challenge}